 - Chainlink supports top leading blockchains by using modular external adapters, external initiators, core contract deployments, and token bridging.

 What is the Staking Process involved with Chainlink?

 Chainlink uses a unique staking mechanism that involves an interactive protocol that allows for the resolution of any inconsistencies when external data is reported.

-Staking can ensure that honest behaviour from rational oracle nodes can be guaranteed.
+Staking can ensure that honest behavior from rational oracle nodes can be guaranteed.
 Staking involves something known as “watchdog priority”.

 The Chainlink staking system allows for every node to act as a watchdog.
 They can then raise an alert if it believes a report is inaccurate.
 There are two tiers involved in the Chainlink staking system, namely a default and backstop tier.

 The first tier involves the network or a set of nodes.
 If most nodes report any incorrect values, the watchdog over the set will be rewarded if they raise an alert.

 When the alert is raised, the reporting decision will be escalated to the next tier.
 This refers to a high-cost, maximum-reliability system.